-A non-fiction with a narrative that might inspire a future Nobel winner.
+How To Win A Nobel Prize is nonfiction with a narrative that might inspire a future Nobel winner.

-Barry Marshall, Nobel winner for finding the cause of stomach ulcers, takes Mary to visit past winners after she stumbles in on a secret meeting.
-Each scientist – some well known and some less well known – explain their work, and offer Mary advice so she can fulfill her ambition of becoming a scientist.
+Barry Marshall, winner of the Nobel Prize for Physiology or Medicine (finding the cause of stomach ulcers) in 2005, takes Mary to visit past winners after she stumbles on a secret meeting.
+Each scientist – some well known and some less well known – explain their work, and offer Mary advice so that she can fulfil her ambition of becoming a scientist.

-But the narrative is really only a vehicle for the fascinating stories of each scientist, and the Nobel prizes.
-After each chapter there’s an experiment to try at home – or in the classroom, of course.
-And these are impressive experiments… did you know it’s entirely possible to extract DNA from a strawberry using a few easily obtainable ingredients?
+But the narrative is only a vehicle for the fascinating stories of each scientist, and the Nobel prizes.
+After each chapter, there’s an experiment to try at home – or in the classroom, of course.
+And these are impressive experiments… did you know it’s entirely possible to extract DNA from a strawberry using a few readily available ingredients?
 Me neither.

-This book would be great for a KS2 classroom library.
+How To Win A Nobel Prize would be great for the upper junior classroom library.
 Easy to read, it would be perfect for a research tool as well.
 But the experiments will be what inspires the pupils and make for some great lessons.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.